takuya-takeuchi/Demo/ASP.NET/05_gRPC-integrated-test/README.md

-# gRPC with multiple proto files
+# gRPC with integrated test

 ## Abstacts

-* How to reference multiple proto files
-* How to import other proto file
-* How to test gRPC service from unit test project
+* How to test gRPC service as unit test and integrated test

 ## Requirements